Black doll: North America

-Black Doll Museums
+Black doll museums

 The Philadelphia Doll Museum was founded in 1988 by Barbara Whiteman.
 While the museum was open, roughly 1,000 Black dolls were on view.
 The Philadelphia Doll Museum is now closed.

 To honor the history of Black dolls, in 2012, three sisters named Debra Britt, Felicia Walker, and Tamara Mattison opened the National Black Doll Museum of History and Culture in Mansfield, Massachusetts.
 While open to the public, it featured over 6,000 Black dolls and its mission is to continue to nurture the self-esteem of children and preserve the legacy of Black dolls.

 In January 2021, Black-doll collector, historian, and author on the subject of black dolls, Debbie Behan Garrett founded DeeBeeGee's Virtual Black Doll Museum, "the first and only virtual Black doll museum where antique, vintage, modern, and one-of-a-kind Black dolls are celebrated 24/7."